-“This sudden shift was not orchestrated effectively and it did not align with HCPs’ needs,” said Gaurav Kapoor, cofounder and executive vice president of Indegene.
-“HCPs need simple, bite-sized, and relevant content which is less promotional and more educative about the diseases and therapies that matter to the specific HCP.”
+“This sudden shift was not orchestrated effectively and it did not align with HCPs’ needs,” said Gaurav Kapoor, EVP of Indegene, Inc. “HCPs need simple, bite-sized, and relevant content which is less promotional and more educative about the diseases and therapies that matter to the specific HCP.”

 In addition to being overwhelmed by the amount of information, practitioners feel as though pharmaceutical companies are out of touch with the information practitioners need to be informed about new drugs and products.
 Kapoor noted many pharmaceutical company representatives traditionally relied on face-to-face contact with practitioners.

 Due to the change in strategy, some pharmaceutical companies are making staffing changes.
 Specifically, Pfizer Inc. reduced its U.S. sales staff in January in anticipation of health care providers wanting fewer face-to-face interactions with salespeople after the pandemic ends.

 "There will be some changes to our workforce to ensure we have the right expertise and resources in place to meet our evolving needs," the company said in a recent statement to Reuters.

 According to a document obtained by Reuters, Pfizer believes that doctors and other health care professionals will want around half of their interactions with drug companies to be remote in the future.